KilledByAPixel/OS13k/README.md

 # Welcome to OS13k!
-OS13k is a tiny operating system designed for a JS13k community project.
-It includes native support for Shadertoys, Dweets, ZzFX sounds, music, trophies, fullscreen, touch control, and more.
+OS13k is a tiny operating system that fits in a 13 kb zip file.

+It includes native support for Shadertoys, Dweets, ZzFX sounds, music, trophies, mobile support, and much more.

 ![OS13k Image](/favicon.ico)